marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part2.markdown

 ---
 Summary
 =======
-After investigating a data corruption issue encountered on a Gigabyte ARM64 R120-MP31 at the application, transport and date link layer, I performed some tests aimed at validating an alternative hypothesis, i.e. data corruption happening in system RAM.
+This is the second part of an [investigation](/2016/06/mp30-data-corruption-part1) to solve a data corruption issue encountered on a Gigabyte ARM64 R120-MP31 board.
+In the first part I had a look at application, transport and data link layer.
+In this second part I perform some tests to validate possible data corruption happening in system RAM

 The hardware-software interface